 The insideMOBILITY 2019 “world tour” continued in Beijing, where more than 40 mobility leaders from across China met at Lenovo Headquarters on 21 June to connect with their peers, discuss trends in mobility policies and practices and explore the future of mobility in China.
 Delegates discussed trends in mobility and participated in peer-to-peer workshops.

 The Future of Mobility in China

-- With increased technology advancements that has influenced daily lives, transferees will expect technology in the Mobility industry to keep up and make relocating easier.
-As more Mobility companies adapt to the demand in technology by adopting more advanced apps and tools to assist relocating employees, understanding how and when transferees or HR professionals want to interact with a consultant or with a technology tools will be critical
+- With increased technology advancements that has influenced daily lives, transferees will expect technology in the mobility industry to keep up and make relocating easier.
+As more mobility companies adapt to the demand in technology by adopting more advanced apps and tools to assist relocating employees, understanding how and when transferees or HR professionals want to interact with a consultant or with technology will be critical.

-Mobility programs in China can’t be entirely modeled on those based in EMEA or other regions due to significant cultural differences – including family relations, length of assignments and even school systems.
+Mobility programmes in China can’t be entirely modelled on those based in EMEA or other regions due to significant cultural differences – including family relations, length of assignments and even school systems.

 In general, Chinese-based companies at this time are:

 - Opening new locations in Tier 2 and Tier 3 cities